 In addition to raising money, Parish Action aims to ensure we are aware of social issues locally and globally and that we take practical action to help address these issues, assisting individuals and communities in transforming and improving their current situations.

-We currently have five chosen charities who all strive to improve the situations of the people they support.
+We support five charities who all strive to improve the situations of the people they support.
 All organisations have links to people in the congregation, and many are locally based.
-We also encourage and support fund-raising for many other charities including the Bishops Lent Appeal.
+We also encourage and support fund-raising for many other charities.